micharbet/CLE/HOWTO.md

   Turns server time in P0 off or on if no parameter is given.

 - `cle reset`
-  Resets prompt settings to default values including color to 'marley' style
+  Resets prompt settings to default values including color to 'marley' style.
+  Note: this employs function _defcf that can be tweaked, find respective document to learn more.

 All those prompt settings are immediately applied and stored in configuration file .clecf-$CLE_USER.